pushkin-consortium/pushkin/docs/packages/pushkin-cli.md

 ```
 **Options:**

-- no-migrations: `--nomigrations` will run `prep` without database migrations.
+- no-migrations: `--no-migrations` will run `prep` without database migrations.
 If you do this, make sure the database structure has not changed since you ran `prep` previously (with migrations).

 - verbose: `-v` or `--verbose` shows additional console output which may be helpful for debugging.